Praveena1406/Mentorbridge-test/README.md

 ## Task 5: Map Names to its Length

 #### Question 5 :-
-Question: Given a list of strings representing names, map each name to its length and collect the lengths into a new list.
+Question: Given a list of strings representing names, map each name to its length and collect the lengths into a new list.<br>
-Input: ["John", "Alice", "Bob"]
+Input: ["John", "Alice", "Bob"]<br>
 Expected Output: [4, 5, 3]

 #### Explanation :-